contao/docs/CONTRIBUTING.md

 #### Cookbook

 This should contain specific examples and use cases on how to use and implement the previously mentioned topics.

+## Some notes about your markdown contribution

+* The paths and filenames should be in English
+* Consider that all markdown headings are taken over in the page navigation of the documentation
+* Use images by copying existing or create new ones only

+## The Hugo front matter variables

+Every file needs at least the following [Hugo front matter](https://gohugo.io/content-management/front-matter/) variables on top of your markdown content:

+* `title`: A title for the file (language specific).
+This entry reflects the main left navigation of the documentation also.
+* `description`: The content description (language specific).
+* `url`: The url path to build (language specific).
+This should only be used if you want the path to be different from the physical path e.g. for the German translation.
+* `weight`: Used for the sorting order in the left main navigation of the documentation.
+The weight might not be necessary everywhere.
+It's only necessary, when files need to be sorted by something other than the default sorting (i.e. sorted by name).
+* `menuTitle` (optional): The optional menuTitle entry reflects an alternative entry in the main left navigation of the documentation.
+This is especially helpful if the original title is too long for the navigation.

+## Making changes

+If you want to contribte changes to a page, simply use the "Edit this page" link at the top right of the documentation.
+Given that you have a GitHub account and are logged in, GitHub will automatically create a fork where you can create your changes in the respective markdown file.
+After comitting your changes, GitHub will offer you to create a Pull Request.

+When changes to your Pull Request are requested, you can directly edit the files within the Pull Request.